What is an E-Cigarette

-Popcorn lung (or technically called “bronchiolitis obliterans”) first appeared in workers who inhaled the artificial butter flavor in mircowave popcorn processing facilities.
-Later, studies and lawsuits showed that popcorn lung diagnosis were also made on workers in other manufacturing facilities that also use diacetyl, such as coffee bean processing plants, tortilla factories, pet food manufacturers and other facilities that heated the dangerous chemical diacetyl.
-Individuals diagnosed with popcorn lung inhaled a the fumes coming from diacetyl.
+Popcorn lung (or technically called “bronchiolitis obliterans”) first appeared in workers who inhaled the artificial butter flavor in microwave popcorn processing facilities.
+Later, studies and lawsuits showed that popcorn lung diagnoses were also made on workers in other manufacturing facilities that also use diacetyl, such as coffee bean processing plants, tortilla factories, pet food manufacturers and other facilities that heated the dangerous chemical diacetyl.
+Individuals diagnosed with popcorn lung inhaled the fumes coming from diacetyl.

-Until studies are complete, the E-cigarette makers will still be allowed to use diacetyl for flavoring in the E-juice without warning the public and its up to consumers to decided if this is a risk worth taking.
+Until studies are complete, the E-cigarette makers will still be allowed to use diacetyl for flavoring in the E-juice without warning the public and it is up to consumers to decide if this is a risk worth taking.

 Vaping Remains Popular, Risks and Advantages Not Fully Understood

 E-cigarettes use battery power to turn liquid nicotine into an inhalable vapor that was first touted as safer for current smokers, although there is no scientific consensus on the risks or advantages of vaping, including how it might affect the likelihood that someone will start using conventional tobacco products or be able to stop smoking.

 Federal figures made public the same day as the Surgeon General’s announcement showed that in 2015, 16 percent of high school students reported at least some use of e-cigarettes, even those who had never smoked a traditional cigarette.
 According to the report, e-cigarette use is higher among high school students than adults.